Au9u5tu-s/StockNews/README.md

 - **Module Leader**: Mr. Bente Riegler
 - **Institution**: University of Hertfordshire

-For information refer to the project report.
+For more information refer to the project report.